BLOGS

 Channel strategy is an important component of your marketing strategy.
 However, it is just a fraction of the activities that make up your marketing efforts.

-While a multi-channel strategy with many channels can become complex, a marketing strategy has dozens of other details and tactics to consider, including things like:
+While a multi-channel strategy with many channels can become complex, a marketing strategy contains dozens of other elements, including things like:

-Think of your marketing strategy as a broad umbrella of marketing activities while your channel strategy is a more focused look at what target customers you're reaching via certain marketing opportunities.
+Think of your marketing strategy as a broad umbrella of marketing activities while your channel strategy is a more focused look at what channels you will use.
 Keep in mind that you may perform different advertising or content marketing on different marketing channels.

 Know your target audience